 - Non Insufficient Funds - This will trigger the fee if the reversal reason is not an R-Code or Insufficient Funds.

-- Canada Return Codes - The Canada Return codes function the same as R-Code they are just for Canada.
+- Canada Return Codes - The Canada Return codes function the same as R-Code, but are used for Canadian EFT payments rather than ACH.

 - R Code - When using an R-Code in a payment reversal, you can choose to have the fee charged.
 If you choose this option, you can specify as many R-Codes as you want that will trigger this fee.